Tanja Sanders

 It sits at the intersection of executive coaching and narrative strategy, with a subconscious reprogramming layer that most programmes don't offer.
 It is not therapy.
 I don't diagnose or treat mental health conditions.
 What I do is identify the patterns that are blocking your visibility and replace them, then build the story architecture that makes you impossible to ignore.

-The Expansion Space is designed for individuals.
+This programme is designed for individuals.
 However, I also deliver keynotes and workshops for teams and organisations on storytelling, executive visibility, and leadership communication.
 If you're interested in a team engagement, reach out and we'll design something that fits.